Seafood pizza: Pizza ai frutti di mare

 Pizza ai frutti di mare is an Italian type of pizza that may be served with scampi, mussels or squid.
 It typically lacks cheese, with the seafood being served atop a tomato sauce.

 Tuna and onion pizza

 A popular Italian variety is the tuna and onion pizza (pizza con tonno e cipolle), topped with tomato, mozzarella, canned tuna, red onion slices, and olive oil.
 This is also one of the most popular varieties of pizza in Brazil.

 Pizza pescatore

 A variety of seafood pizza is pizza pescatore ('fisherman's pizza'), which is prepared with mussels and squid.

 Commercial varieties

 Chain restaurants

-Domino's offers a seafood pizza in Vietnam, which (as of December 2012) was the company's "best-selling product in Vietnam".
+Domino's offers a seafood pizza in Vietnam, which (as of December 2012) was the company's "best-selling product in Vietnam", and a tuna, sweetcorn, and red onion pizza in the UK.

 Pizza Hut has offered a seafood pizza in Malaysia and India called "Seafood symphony".
 The Indian Pizza Hut version was prepared with fresh seafood from the waters of Kochi, India.